Jennifer Taylor

 Following my bachelors degree I spent some time working in the scientific field.
 I began my first career by working in Research and Development for a medical biotechnology company who focussed on the diagnostics of autoimmune diseases.
 I later worked in research in the laboratories of Bristol University, studying novel compounds for the treatment of lung cancer.
 After moving into education, however, I began my second career as a teacher in a large state school in the U.K. where I continued to teach for 7 years, taking over the roles of Head of Biology and Deputy Head of Science.
 Prior to joining Avenor, I was the Head of Science at an International School in Yangon, Myanmar, overseeing the growth and development of the Science department.

-I am delighted to be working at Avenor and to have the chance to become a part of the community here.
-I am looking forward to each year being filled with experiences and growth for the students and staff.
+I really enjoy being part of the Avenor team, and I am delighted to continue to be a part of the community here.
+I am looking forward to another year filled with new experiences and to seeing the students continue to grow in their education.